petermg/TheOcularMigraineMCP/README.md

 3. When you are running your Kiosk mode app, hold the volume up for a few seconds until you are prompted to enter the Kiosk Mode password.
 4. Kiosk mode will be enabled if you entered the password correctly.
 5. In order to get out of Kiosk Mode you must restart your headset and open The Ocular Migraine and input the correct Kiosk Mode password to disable it.
-6. If you enter the wrong password at this point, the Kiosk Mode app will launch again and you will need to reboot your headset to try again to reset it.
+6. If you enter the wrong password at this point, the Kiosk Mode app will launch again and you will need to reboot your headset to try again to re-enter it.
 7. The only time you do NOT need to reboot your headset is in cases where the application you are running has an "EXIT" button allowing you to quit the application.
 8. Kiosk Mode effectively "disables" the Oculus / Meta home button on the right controller.
 You can still however hold it down to recenter yourself.